ehamiter/Sublime-Text-2-Plugins/README.md

 local_validate.py
 =================

-Using the Mac OS X application *Validator S.A.C.* (separate installation required, see below), local_validate.py will locally validate the current XHTML / HTML file.
+Using the Mac OS X application **Validator S.A.C.** (separate installation required, see below), local_validate.py will locally validate the current XHTML / HTML file.
+Handy if you have no internet access, as well as saving some traffic to W3C's often-overloaded servers.

 ![local_validate screenshot](https://github.com/ehamiter/Sublime-Text-2-Plugins/raw/master/local_validate.png)